Deionized Water Vs Distilled Water

-Deionized water and distilled water are both types of high purity water, but they are produced in different ways.
+Deionized water and Distilled water are both types of extremely pure water, but they are produced in two distinctly different ways.
 Depending on the source water, distilled water can be more pure than deionized water – but that doesn't necessarily mean that it's better.
 There are pros and cons to using deionized water vs. distilled water for particular processes, particularly when it comes to cost and efficiency.

-Before you decide which is better, distilled vs. deionized water, you need to understand the differences.
+Before you decide if distilled water or deionized water is the best choice, you need to understand the differences between the two.
 Deionized (DI) water is water that has been treated to remove all ions – typically, that means all of the dissolved mineral salts.
 Distilled water has been boiled so that it evaporates and then re-condensed, leaving most impurities behind.

 When it comes to distilled water vs. deionized water, both are very pure.
 In each case, however, the purity of the water before it goes through the water treatment makes a difference.
 The deionization process, for example, only removes ions – charged non-organic particles – from the water.
 The water should be filtered first to remove organic material, and additional filtering with a reverse osmosis (RO) system will remove a significant number of additional contaminants.
 This leaves only a small amount of ionized minerals for the DI system to remove.